gzachariadis/Python.Challenges/README.md

 ## Overview

-This repository contains a collection of Python solutions to different coding challenges, grouped by difficulty.

-A diary, if you will, of sorts, to mark my own progress as I traverse the world of competitive programming and elevate my skill level.
+This repository acts a diary, of sorts, to mark my own progress as I traverse the world of competitive programming and elevate my skill level to achieve Mastery of the Python language.

 ## Coding Style

-Almost every kata has a long solution and a shorter one, IMHO a long descriptive solution it's preferred over a cryptic one-liner, unless it's understandable for your entire team.
+Almost every problem has a long, verbose and short, concise solution.
+IMHO, a long descriptive solution it's almost always preferred over a cryptic one-liner.
+The exception being, a shared understanding of the code by the entire team.

-While tackling these challenges, I prefer concise code with Pythonic syntax, against highly verbose solutions.
-My main goal is to achieve the top solution for each coding problem, so code under this repository, is mostly modelled around that.
+Having said that, tackling these challenges, I find myself opting for concise code with Pythonic syntax.
+This being the case, because, my main goal is to achieve the top solution for each coding problem.

+## Repository Updates

-I consistently refactor and optimize my code, sometimes for efficiency, sometimes for readability.
-Sometimes, you might find code be refractored as a targeted solution to a generic problem.
-Snippets of reusable code that start from these challenges, sometimes end up in my Visual Code Snippets (JSON).
+If you watch this repository, you will see me, consistently refactor and optimize my code.
+Sometimes for efficiency, sometimes for readability.

+You might also find code be refractored as a targeted solution to a generic problem.
+That happens because, snippets of reusable code that start from these challenges, sometimes end up in my Visual Code Snippets (JSON) to be used when need for them arises.

 ## Lessons Learned

-Practicing algorithmic problems does help you to improve your algorithmic thinking.
-It has also helped me during interviews, being more confident and even learning a few Python "tricks".
+Practicing algorithmic problems has helped me to improve my algorithmic thinking.
+It has also helped me during interviews, by allowing me to be more confident and even learn a few Python "tricks".

-Although, the Biggest Lesson I learned in tackling this endless supply of questions is understanding that there is a long way to go.
-Not being able to answer a question is okay, as long as you take the initiative to improve.
+Although, the Biggest Lesson I learned in tackling this endless supply of questions is understanding that there always someone better and always a long way to go.
+The only way to become better is to focus on yourself and keep up with daily practice.

+Additionally, don't let failures stop you; not being able to answer a question is okay, as long as you take the initiative to improve.

 ## ⚠️ Disclaimer

-Please attempt these exercises on your own.
+Keeping up with the sentiment of the previous section, please attempt these exercises on your own.

 **DO NOT** look at the solutions until you have solved a challenge, or at least spent some time thinking about your own approaches to solving it.

-## Getting Started
+<div align="center" style="pointer-events: none;">Your only "enemy" is yourself.</div>

 ## Format